PubInv/PubInv/ideas/Project #19: Single-chamber biochar producer and stove.md

 rely on self ignition of they syngas when pyrolysis begins.

 Instead, we could light the main chamber, and allow oxygen in (at the bottom, presumably.)
 This would have a valve that could be closed.
-In the simplest operation, the operator observes that pyrolysis has begun, shuts the valve to stop combustion of the syngas, then lights the syngas jets.
+In the simplest operation, the operator observes that pyrolysis has begun, shuts the valve/access door to stop combustion of the syngas, then lights the syngas jets.
 Such a system thus has a symbolic "going exothermal" point.

 The operator could choose to open the valve, which would allow oxygen in, beginning combustion.
 This biochar